mnarigon/z80sbc/README.txt

 cross-assemble the ROM monitor and to cross-assemble/cross-link/cross-gencpm the CP/M 3 system.

-Download the 'Altair Z80 CP/M Version 3 with banked memory' version from Peter's web site and build.
+Download the appropriate simulator from Peter's web site.
 The resulting altairz80 executable should be installed to your system (/usr/local/bin) and available in your PATH.
-In the simh directory in this repository include the altairz80 cpm3.dsk disk image, and copy the altairz80 i.dsk image to i.dsk.orig (the build scripts start from fresh by copying i.dsk.orig to i.dsk to remove any changes before each run).
-If you want to manually run the simulator, also copy the cpm3 script.
+Versions of the altairZ80 disk images suitable for building the ROM and CP/M are already available in the simh directory.

 3. Building.